-Valve Adjustment.-When the engine has been well run in, the ends of the tappet studs on the rockers can be set very close to the ends of the valves.
+Valve Adjustment.-When the engine has been well run in, the ends of the tappet stude on the rockers can be set very close to the ends of the valves.
 The closer the rockers can be set to the ends of the valves when the engine is hot without keeping the valves from their seats, the quieter the valve mechanism runs.
-Adjust the tappets so that when the engine is hot there is approximately 0.06% = 6/1000% clearance between the rocker tappets and the ends of the valves.
+Adjust the tappets so that when the engine is hot there is approximately "006" 6/1000° clearance between the rocker tappets and the ends of the valves.
 The adjustment will be found on the rocker by means of an adjusting bolt and locking screw.
 To take up clearance, the lock nut must be slacked off and the adjusting bolt screwed down until the correct clearance has been made.
-When this has been done, the lock nut must be screwed up again tightly.
+When this has been done, the lock nut must be acrewed up again tightly.

-Cleaning.-To remove the cylinder for cleaning first disconnect all such fitments as exhaust pipe, inlet pipe, carburettor, etc. Proceed to remove the tappet tubes, and to do this the special Extractor Tool must be used.
-This will be found in the tool kit (see illustration E, page 17).
+Cleaning.-To remove the cylinder for cleaning first disconnect all such fitments as exhaust pipe, inlet pipe, carburettor, etc. Proceed to remove the tappet tubes, and to do this the special Extractor Tool must be used (see illustration E, page 17).
 One end of this tool forms the spanner fitting the exhaust pipe nut and hub bearing lock ring.
-The other end of the tool is arranged to fit underneath the rocker (see illustration D) in such a way that when the spanner end is pressed down it compresses the valve spring.
+The other end of the tool is arranged to lit underneath the rocker (see illustration D) in such a way that when the apanner end is pressed down it compresses the valve spring.
 It will be seen from the illustration that the forked end of the tool is inserted underneath the rocker spindle, between this and the distance tube immediately below.
 Press down firmly on the spanner end of the tool and take hold of the bottom of the tappet tube, which will be seen passes upwards from the crank case to one of the rockers.
 Lift up this tappet tube from its hollow cup and withdraw.
-Repeat the operation for the other rocker, and you can then proceed to take off the cylinder head.
+Repent the operation for the other rocker, and you can then proceed to take off the cylinder head.
 Disconnect the cylinder steady bolt found anchored to the front down tube.
-Unscrew the turn buckles, which tighten the holding-down bridge, until the holding-down bolts can be removed and the bridge-piece is quite free on both sides.
-Take care to unfasten the turnbuckles evenly, a turn at a time.
+Unserew and remove the four helding-down bolts on top of the cylinder head.
 To detach the head, insert a screwdriver, or a similar tool, between the top cylinder fin and head, prising the head carefully off the barrel on both sides.
-Take great care not to break the radiating fins.
+Take great care not to break the radiating time.

-Prise upwards, not downwards.
-When quite free the head can be lifted off.
+Prize upwards, not downwards.
+When quite free the head can be lifted off,

-When the head is removed it is an easy matter to draw off the cylinder barrel.
+If it is desired to remove the cylinder barrel as well, the four nuts situated at each corner of the base will have to be unscrewed from the studs.
 When doing this the engine should be turned over until the piston is at the lowest position of its stroke, and then take off the barrel carefully, taking care that when the piston is free not to let it fall sharply against the connecting rod, as this may bruise or distort the skirt of the piston.